Alonso-del-Arte/chess/doc/Puzzles.md

 Sometimes I'll write "*x* + 1" to mean the first move after the position shown in the diagram, "*x* + 2" for the second, etc.

+A lot of people, perhaps almost all people, expect each chess puzzle to have a single unique correct solution.
+The incorrect solutions should be obviously bad, because they lead to defeat, draw or very long and hard-fought victories that depend on the opponent blundering more than you.

+However, humans and programs alike encounter lots of situations with multiple correct solutions, and commentators disagree on what the best solution is.

+Because the goal here is training rather than elegance, I have included some puzzles with more than one correct solution.
+I will try to indicate when that is the case for all endgame puzzles.
+But not for middlegame or opening puzzles.

 ## Endgame puzzles

 In my opinion, endgame puzzles are the easiest.
 Sure we can put in some stymied